rebeccaferrell/CSSS508/Lectures/slides_week_1.md

 Write up a .Rmd file showing some exploratory analyses of the Swiss fertility data.
 Upload both the .Rmd file and the .html file to Canvas.

-Mix in-line R calculations, R output, and plots with text describing the relationships you see.
+Mix in-line R calculations, tables, R output, and plots with text describing the relationships you see.
 You must use in-line R calculations/references at least once (e.g. with functions like `nrow`, `mean`, `sd`, `cor`, `median`, `min`, `quantile`) and may not hard-code any numbers referenced in your text.

-Your document should be pleasant for a peer to look at next week, with  some organization using sections or lists, and all plots labeled clearly.
+Your document should be pleasant for a peer to look at, with some organization using sections or lists, and all plots labeled clearly.
 Use chunk options `echo` and `results` to limit the code/output you show in the .html.
 Discussion of specific values should be summarized in sentences in your text --- not as printed code and output --- and rounded so as not to be absurdly precise.

 Grading rubric